rvbv89/store/README.md

+# Want to see this project live?

+Visit https://cheery-travesseiro-5c9583.netlify.app/ to see the current working version.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: